wesker-albert/gitchangelog/README.rst

 Please note: if you choose to install it in this standalone mode, then you must make sure to value at least all the required configuration keys in your config file.
-As a good start you should probably copy the `reference configuration file`_ as you base configuration file.
+As a good start you should probably copy the `reference configuration file`_ as your base configuration file.

 This is due to the fact that ``gitchangelog`` can not anymore reach the reference configuration file to get default values.